-Deliverables Completion Date 1 Inception Report September 30 2 Production of a Desk Review of the GBV mobile and remote services delivery model; so as to enhance local knowledge of how the GBV mobile and remote services delivery model has been applied across the world as well as to identify global best practices.
-October 14 3 Exploration of the suitability of the GBV mobile and remote services delivery model for Guyana, utilizing the desk review on global best practices as well as the information garnered from the November 4 finalization of the GBV Essential Services Package for Guyana, inclusive of the SI pillar 4 readiness assessment.
+Deliverables Completion Date 1 Inception Report September 30 2 Production of a Desk Review of the OSC model; so as to enhance local knowledge of how the OSC model has been applied across the world as well as to identify global best practices.
+October 14 3 Exploration of the suitability of the OSC model for Guyana , utilizing the desk review on global November 4 best practices as well as the information garnered from the finalization of the GBV Essential Services Package for Guyana, inclusive of the SI pillar 4 readiness assessment.

-This exercise will entail an examination of the suitability of the GBV mobile and remote services delivery model to the local realities in Guyana (with particular emphasis on administrative regions 1 and 7, Spotlight target regions).
+This exercise will entail an examination of the suitability of the OSC model to the local realities Guyana (with particular emphasis on administrative regions 4 and 6, Spotlight target regions).
 This exercise will provide context, based on the gaps and overlaps identified from the SI readiness assessment that reviewed existing services for all women and girls who are survivors of violence in a broad range of settings.
-The suitability of the GBV mobile and remote services delivery model to the Guyana context will be explored following the finalization of the GBV Essential Services Package for Guyana, recognizing that the process to finalize the GBV Essential Services Package for Guyana is likely to provide sufficient information to inform the exploration of the suitability of the GBV mobile and remote services delivery model to the local realities in Guyana.
+The suitability of the OSC model to the Guyana context will be explored following the finalization of the GBV Essential Services Package for Guyana, recognizing that the process to finalize the GBV Essential Services Package for Guyana is likely to provide sufficient information to inform the exploration of the suitability of this OSC model to the local realities in Guyana.

-Convening, in collaboration with the Ministry of Human Services and Social Security, technical meetings to present the findings from the exploration of the suitability of the GBV mobile and remote services delivery model for Guyana to relevant officers from the various Government Ministries, agencies, and related sectors, including the Police Force, who would be involved in implementing the GBV mobile and remote services delivery model for Guyana, should it be found as being suitable for implementation in Guyana.
-Importantly, as part of this Consultancy, the civil society organizations will be expected to hold consultations with the technical officers within Regional the Administrations of Regions # 1 (Barima - Waini) and # 7 (Cuyuni - Mazaruni).
-All technical meetings will be required to adequately brief all findings relevant stakeholders on the exploration as well as to secure support for any decision arrived at with respect to the development of an applicable GBV mobile and remote services delivery model for Guyana.
-5 Development of a costed implementation plan for the rollout of a GBV mobile and remote services delivery model for Guyana, should the GBV mobile and remote services delivery model be found to be suitable for Guyana.
-December 9 6 Final Report December 9
+Convening, in collaboration with the Ministry of Human Services and Social Security, technical meetings to present the findings from the exploration of the suitability of the OSC model for Guyana to relevant officers from the various Government Ministries, agencies, and related sectors, including the Police Force, who would be involved in implementing the OSC model for Guyana, should it be found as being suitable for implementation in Guyana.
+Importantly, as part of this Consultancy, the civil society organizations will be expected to hold consultations with the technical officers within the Regional Administrations of Regions # 4 (Demerara - Mahaica) and # 6 (East Berbice -Corentyne).
+All technical meetings will be required to adequately brief all relevant stakeholders on the findings of exploration as